Ambrevar/Project-Euler/README.md

 * The only output should be the result.

-* Some problem solution are not an algorithm but merely a mathematical derivation (also known as a "pen and paper" solution).
+* Some problem solutions are not an algorithm but merely a mathematical derivation (also known as a "pen and paper" solution).

 * Code should be clear and short.

 * Focus on the algorithm, avoid language implementation-specific optmization.
-Hardware optimizations are usually discarded, although some of them at the core of computing can be used (e.g. binary operations).
+Hardware-specific optimizations are usually discarded, although some of them, which are the essence of computer science, can be used (e.g. binary operations).

 * Every implementation should run in less than a minute on any decent computer as suggested on the home page.
 Strive to keep running-time below a second, or